 After the events of Brexit and the confusing complexities of our negotiated deal, it can be baffling to understand where UK citizens stand in some situations.
 People living in the UK who wish to move to countries that remain in the European Union could be left scratching their heads.
 We’re here to help you understand the situation better.

-We continue to have a good flow of visitors to and from one of our closest neighbours, France, with many Britons living in France and millions of us visiting the country every year.
-Despite the continued strong relationship, Brexit has had an undeniable effect on the ease of transit.
-UK residents wanting to visit, move to, or work in France will find that it is a more complex process following our exit from the European Union.
-We have highlighted the changes to the process of moving to France from the UK.
+We continue to have a good flow of visitors to and from one of our closest neighbours, France.
+Many Britons continue to live in France after Brexit and millions of us visit every year.
+Despite the continued strong relationship, our exit from the European Union has had an undeniable effect on the ease of transit.
+UK residents wanting to visit, move to, or work in France will find that it is a more complex process in 2023.
+To help you plan your move, we have summed up the newest elements of your post-Brexit move to France.

-The prospect of an international move can be overwhelming.
+The prospect of any international move can be overwhelming.
 With our helpful International Moving Advice, you can be sure you’re ready for anything.

 French Visa Requirements